rfbatista/Digistore24/README.md

 2. **Audit Trail**: Timestamps on all models for tracking changes
 3. **Separation of Concerns**: Clear separation between prediction data and review workflow
 4. **Scalability**: Efficient querying through proper indexing and relationships

+## Thoughts on AI → Human → Automation Transition

+The transitions on AI generated to human isn't about choosing between human and artificial intelligence, but about designing systems where they work together synergistically.
+The goal is to create workflows that leverage the best of both worlds: AI's speed and consistency with human creativity and judgment

+## Thoughts on Evaluation and Visualization of Data

+Data evaluation and visualization are fundamental to understanding system performance, user behavior, and business outcomes.
+The goal is to transform raw information into insights that drive better decisions, improve user experiences, and create business value.
+This requires both technical skills and business acumen, combining analytical rigor with creative presentation.

+## Thoughts on integrating Okta SSO

+For this proof-of-concept, I used Django’s built-in authentication, but in a real production system we would likely integrate with the company’s identity provider (Okta) to simplify user management and improve security.

+There are two realistic approaches:

+1. OIDC (OpenID Connect, OAuth2-based)

+  - Okta supports OIDC natively, and Django has strong libraries such as django-allauth, mozilla-django-oidc, or python-social-auth.

+  - Advantages: easier setup than SAML, well-suited for APIs and modern applications, good support for access/refresh tokens.

+  - Recommended if we plan to expose the tool beyond internal use or need tighter integration with other services.

+2. SAML 2.0

+  - Okta also supports SAML, and Django can integrate using libraries like djangosaml2 or python3-saml.

+  - This requires more configuration (certificates, metadata exchange) but is often the mandated standard in enterprise environments.

+  - Suitable if the organization’s identity governance mandates SAML for all internal tools.